The Book of Kings

 On The Second...

-A woman with no memory and dangerous magic wonders New York City in search of her past…
+A woman with no memory and dangerous magic wonders a city in search of her past…

-Lost, alone, and plagued by dreams of a place and people that cannot exist, Sara sets out to unravel the mystery of her forgotten life by making friends and enemies in the underbelly of New York City’s magical fight club, Escape Velocity.
+Lost, alone, and plagued by dreams of a place and people that cannot exist, Sara sets out to unravel the mystery of her forgotten life by making friends and enemies in the underbelly of Mobile City’s magical fight club, Escape Velocity.

 On The First...